thavlice/jenkins-report-virtual-pipeline/README.md

 Created `.hpi` file in the target directory can be imported into a running Jenkins instance in the Manage Jenkins Section.

 ---
-To use the plugin in Jenkins instance, add it to your project as a  `Virtual Pipeline` post-build step and set up the configuration according to your needs.
+To use the plugin in Jenkins instance, add it to your project as a  `Log Flow Visualizer` post-build step and set up the configuration according to your needs.

 After next build, you should be able to see the matched marks in a summary on Project and Build page for this build.